 Learning is fun and finishing your day safely is fun, so we emphasize safety, courtesy, education and progression throughout all of our park experiences.

 Get started in the Bear Park to build your skills, confidence and understanding of Smart Style safety rules.
-Once you’ve done that, you will be ready to move to the Rodeo Park.
+Once you’ve done that, you will be ready to move to the new Kickback Rail Park.
 Taking on the right challenges at the right time is one of the keys to shredding happiness.

 This is the perfect place to tune up your skills early season and refresh your terrain park etiquette.
 A series of smaller, user-friendly jumps and rails will help you dial in your flow without a big fear factor.
-This is also a great place to work on new tricks before taking them to larger features in the Rodeo Park.
+This is also a great place to work on new tricks before taking them to larger rail features in the Kickback Park.

 You must have a valid lift ticket or season pass to use any of Brundage Mountain’s terrain features.